- « Previous blog

 It’s important to handle the growing volume of data stored in the cloud.
 That is what database administrators do.

-Database administrators arrange the data and ensure its security while data analysts analyze the data.
-They must also make sure the data is backed up in case a recovery is necessary.
+Database administrators arrange the data and ensure its security while data analysts analyse it.
+They must also provide the data is backed up in case a recovery is necessary.

-Database administrators can do their duties more effectively and with less effort, if they have particular abilities.
-For instance, mastering SQL will make it easier to create and maintain bigger databases.
-Employers will be looking for this kind of skill set in a database administrator.
+Database administrators can do their duties more effectively and with less effort if they have particular abilities.
+For instance, mastering SQL will make creating and maintaining more extensive databases easier.
+Employers will be looking for this skill set in a database administrator.

 9. DEVOPS ENGINEER